 The idea is to grind the entire bevel on a coarse sharpening stone, creating a bevel of around 25 degrees and then to create a very small secondary bevel when honing.
 This process is repeated each sharpening, so the rough ground angle is progressively maintained and, because only a small amount of material needs to be ground away each session, the process does not take long.

-This is the approach I ended up using for all my edge tools and, as you will see if you give it ago, it is very easy to master and can be done with a minimal amount of equipment and fuss.
+This is the approach I ended up using for all my edge tools and it is very easy to master and can be done with a minimal amount of equipment and fuss.

 You may still occasionally want to resort to a powered grinder, for instance if you chip or otherwise damage an edge but, by and large, your sharpening activity will consist almost entirely of rubbing the iron up and down on various sharpening stones and will thus be pleasingly low on faff.